Rolex Milgauss

 Current Milgauss watches are powered by the in-house caliber 3131.
 This automatic movement has a 48-hour power reserve and ticks at 28,800 vibrations per hour (4 Hz).
 An inner case made of a special metal alloy protects the movement against magnetic fields.

 The caliber 3131 premiered alongside the new version of the Milgauss in 2007.
 It features a stop-seconds mechanism, enabling you to set the time to the exact second.
 The 3131 is closely related to the caliber 3135, which powers the Sea-Dweller with a date display.
-A date display would create a hole in the movement's shield; therefore, this feature was purposefully not included on the Milgauss.
+A date display would create a hole in the movement's shield; therefore, this feature was intentionally left off the Milgauss.

 The Milgauss has a moderate diameter of 40 mm and is, therefore, a good companion for both narrower and larger wrists.
 Its case is made of 904L stainless steel.
-Rolex has chosen this steel alloy since it is particularly tough and non-corrosive.
+Rolex has chosen this steel alloy since it's particularly tough and corrosion-reisitant.
 There's no need to fear being near water when wearing a Milgauss either, as it's water-resistant to 100 m (10 bar, 328 ft), so you can leave it on while swimming and snorkeling.
-Its Twinlock crown uses two rubber gaskets to keep water from entering the watch.
+Its Twinlock crown uses two rubber gaskets to keep water from entering the case.

 Similar to its case, the Milgauss' three-piece link bracelet also comes in 904L stainless steel.
 This specific bracelet type is known as the Oyster bracelet, which Rolex uses for many other models.
 Its middle links are polished, while the outer links have a matte finish.
 The bracelet can easily be extended 5 mm with the Easylink system and adjusted to fit your wrist.